sillycowvalley/TTLSim/Documentation/Blinky_TTL_CPU.md

 ## Open Decisions

-- **Barrel shifter or single-bit shifts?** Single-bit is cheaper (one '194 or similar).
-Barrel shifter is ARM-flavored but costs real chips.
-Single-bit shifts are fine for blinky.
+- **Shifts — resolved: single-bit on the '194 TOS.** The TOS register *is* a '194 bidirectional shift register (2× at W = 8): SHL/SHR are TOS shift modes, costing zero extra chips, with C sourced from the bit shifted out rather than the carry chain.
+Rotates (ROL/ROR) are intentionally absent on both machines — the shift unit is logical single-bit.
+(If rotate-through-carry is ever added, it lands on both machines together: one GAL change plus a serial-fill mux feeding the '194.)
 - **Flags.** Three flags: N (negative, bit 7 of result), Z (zero, all bits of result are zero), C (carry-out of bit 7).
-All three are written by every ALU op and only by ALU ops — stack, memory, I/O, and control instructions leave the flags alone, so a `CMP` or arithmetic op can be separated from its consuming branch by any number of non-ALU instructions.
+All three are written by every ALU op and only by ALU ops — stack, memory, I/O, and control instructions leave the flags alone, so a `TST` or arithmetic op can be separated from its consuming branch by any number of non-ALU instructions.
 Cost: ~1.5 packages (one '74 dual D flip-flop holds two flags, half of a second holds the third) plus three front-panel LEDs.
 The Z flag rides for free on the '181's A=B output (wire-ANDed across the two cascaded ALU chips); N is bit 7 of the result; C is the Cn+4 output of the high '181 latched directly (active-HIGH when carry occurred, matching the BCS-when-carry-set semantics).

 **Cn/Cn+4 polarity gotcha for the ripple wire.** In the active-high-operand convention this design uses, the '181's Cn *input* takes HIGH to mean "no carry-in" and LOW to mean "+1 carry-in" — the opposite polarity from the Cn+4 *output*, which is HIGH when carry occurred.
 Direct-wiring Cn+4 of the low '181 to Cn of the high '181 therefore inverts the carry meaning during ripple.
 A single inverter slot on the cascade wire fixes it — '04 in the all-HC build, **HCT04 when the LS-181 backup is fitted**, since the inverter's input hangs directly on an LS output.
 In the LS build the flag taps (Cn+4, A=B, result bit 7) are likewise LS-driven nodes and need HCT receivers per the fence rule in Sourcing notes.
 (For subtract, the '181 internally complements B; the same inverter still gives the correct ripple — the *flag* polarity is what differs between add and subtract conventions, but the C flag is read off the high '181's Cn+4 directly, so software just learns that "carry set after SUB = no borrow", same as the 6502.)
 - **Conditional execution granularity?** Six flag-based conditional branches (BEQ, BNE, BCC, BCS, BMI, BPL) plus unconditional BRANCH, in 6502 style.
-Comparisons are done by CMP (subtract, set flags, discard result) or TST (AND TOS with itself, set flags, leave stack unchanged), or fall out as side effects of plain arithmetic.
-The branch-decode logic is a single 8-way mux (six conditions plus always plus the unconditional case) — call it one '151 or '153.
+Comparisons are done by TST ('181 F = A, flags only, write suppressed — replaces the old two-operand CMP, whose clean `( a b -- )` form is a forbidden −2) or fall out as side effects of plain arithmetic (SUB sets the flags of TOS − NOS).
+The branch-decode logic is a single 8-way mux (six conditions plus always plus the unconditional case) — one '151 or '153, or folded into the flag-reading decode GAL.
 - **Program loading.** During development, an Arduino Mega serves as both boot loader and debug controller — see the Development Rig section above.
 For a stand-alone deployment, two 8-bit EEPROMs in parallel (low byte + high byte of the 16-bit I-bus) replace the Mega + SRAM, with programs burned off-board and chips swapped via sockets.

 ## Summary

 8-bit data, 8-bit address (everywhere — D-memory, I-memory, I/O), 16-bit fixed instructions, Harvard memory, dual stacks, single-cycle execution.
 Stack machine semantics keep the control logic small and the front panel meaningful.
-About 30 TTL chips for the core datapath, control, and memory, plus ~10 more for an 8×8 LED matrix and other peripherals.
+Just over 30 TTL chips for the core datapath, control, and memory, plus ~10 more for an 8×8 LED matrix and other peripherals.
 A genuine CPU with genuine character — and a front panel that actually shows you what's happening.